our yes/no ingredients: what we love and what we avoid

 • Irritating botanicals (witch hazel, cinnamon): Strip skin barriers, worsening redness.

-• Pore-cloggers (coconut oil, jojoba oil), etc.): Feed acne and fungal overgrowth.
+• Pore-clogging oils (coconut oil, jojoba oil), etc.): Feed acne and fungal overgrowth.

 Our Synthetic Skips:

-• Ceramides (yes, really): can clog pores in acne-prone users
+• Esters, waxes, and fatty acids: can clog pores in acne-prone users

 • Parfum (fragrance): obviously we're against needless irritation!